jglaurin/NSEC2020-Dreamcast/README.md

 ## Disclaimer
 I'm not a programmer or reverse engineer.
 I'm probably going to write something wrong or not understand concept well, nonetheless this is how I did it and understand the challenge.

 Also, I'm taking in consideration you have basic knowledge of Linux, Linux compilation, Git, Ghidra, hexadecimal...
-I will not provide all the commands I used, but explain the process I went through.
+I'm not providing step procedure for everything, some things you should be able to figure out yourself.
 If you are stuck, email me and I can help you further.

 ## Emulator Setup
 The challenge provide you a link to the emulator Reicast (https://reicast.com/).
 You need to Git clone the repository on your machine (did on Ubuntu 18.04), make sure you have all the dependencies specified in the README.md and make the software.